corpusops/cookiecutter-symfony/README.md

 ### Move vault templates to their encrypted counterparts

-For each file which needs to be crypted
+For each file which needs to be encrypted

 ```sh
 # to find them
 find .ansible/inventory/group_vars/|grep encrypt